mikebronner/.dotfiles/README.md

 5. Install the Earthsong terminal theme.
 6. Install the MesloLGS terminal font.
 7. Apply the terminal font configurations to VSCode.
+8. Import all SSH keys into Apple Keychain for syncronization and automatic use.

+## Other Consideration
+- SSH keys are an integral part of any developer's daily routine.
+To make these sync seamlessly between all my macs I import them into Apple Keychain and have git access them there automatically.